 Jim also served as state senator representing Williamson County from 2003 to 2007.

 Jim is Past President of The Sycamore Institute, an independent, nonpartisan public policy research center focused on Tennessee issues.
-He is also a member of the Nashville Downtown Rotary Club and First Baptist Church in Nashville.
+He is also a member of the Nashville Downtown Rotary Club and the Brentwood Methodist Church in Brentwood.
 Jim earned his bachelor’s degree from Baylor University and received a Masters in Business Administration from Vanderbilt.
 He and his wife, Carol, a Greeneville native, have four children and two grandchildren.